-3 Figures for 2022 are not available yet at the time of this writing; they are presumably lower, given the downturn in the financial asset markets.
+4 Figures for 2022 were not available yet at the time of the writing of this report.
+We estimate that they will be about 15% lower due to the downturn in the financial asset markets.

-- 12. Under the new system, the contribution to retired Officers, from the entire Trust Fund, is only 1.4% of its total annual gain.
-Of the entire Trust Fund assets, it is only a minuscule 0.12%, one eighth of one percent, while the Trust Fund averaged an annual gain of 8.34% over the past 12 years. - 13.
-This is a continuation of stepwise elimination of Officer retiree medical benefits, from full coverage of retirees in 1993 to a nominal amount now for most of current retirees.
-This is not an inevitable trend.
-As mentioned, Support Staff retirees have been able to negotiate for their household's medical insurance to be fully covered, plus life insurance.
-Given the size of the Trust Fund, the elimination of Officer support is not based on a financial emergency but on a unilateral policy decision. - 14.
-The improvements proposed are: - A portion of the existing CURML Trust assets would be segmented specifically to support Officers.
+- 16. The improvements proposed for the CURML Trust Fund are: - A portion of the existing CURML Trust assets would be segmented specifically to support Officers.
 The proposal is to split the Trust Fund into two equal portions of about \$130 million, or a conceptually similar arrangement within the law on retirement health benefits.
 In principle, the Officers' segment would aim to function like an endowment, with its overall annual income based on the University's payout rate on endowment accounts. - That amount would be used for Officer support, including for catastrophic drug support.
 The available money would determine the value of points in the abovementioned point system. - Once the University has allocated and segmented these assets, its contingent obligations to Officer retirees end.
-All future payments are made by income from the assets. - With this system and asset allocation, the support level for Officers would return towards the level that existed in 2011, while maintaining Support Staff retiree funding.
+All future payments are made by income from the assets. - With this system and asset allocation, the support level for Officers would return toward the level that existed in 2011, extended to all retirees, while maintaining Support Staff retiree funding.